fenner/ipv6-mibs-historic/README.md

     org: Arista Networks, Inc.
     street: 5453 Great America Parkway
     city: Santa Clara
+    region: CA
     code: 95054
-    country: USA
+    country: United States of America
     phone: +1-408-547-5572
     email: fenner@fenron.com

 --- abstract

-In 2005, the IPv6 MIB update group published updated versions of the IP-MIB, UDP-MIB,
+In 2005-2006, the IPv6 MIB update group published updated versions of the IP-MIB, UDP-MIB,
-TCP-MIB and IP-FORWARD-MIB modules, which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
+TCP-MIB, and IP-FORWARD-MIB modules, which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
-This document contains versions of the obsoleted IPV6-MIB, IPV6-TC, IPV6-ICMP-MIB, IPV6-TCP-MIB
+This document contains versions of the obsoleted IPV6-MIB, IPV6-TC, IPV6-ICMP-MIB, IPV6-TCP-MIB,
 and IPV6-UDP-MIB modules, for the purpose of updating MIB module repositories.
+This document obsoletes RFCs 2452, 2454, 2465, and 2466 (i.e., the
+RFCs containing these MIBs) and reclassifies them as Historic.

 --- middle

 # Motivation

-In 2005, the IPv6 MIB update group published updated versions of the IP-MIB {{?RFC4293}}, UDP-MIB {{?RFC4113}}, TCP-MIB {{?RFC4022}} and IP-FORWARD-MIB {{?RFC4292}} modules, which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
+In 2005-2006, the IPv6 MIB update group published updated versions of the IP-MIB {{?RFC4293}}, UDP-MIB {{?RFC4113}}, TCP-MIB {{?RFC4022}}, and IP-FORWARD-MIB {{?RFC4292}} modules, which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
-These documents were marked in the RFC Index as obsoleting the corresponding IPV6-MIBs, but the extracted content of these MIBs never changed in
+The RFC Editor marked these documents as obsoleting the corresponding IPV6-MIBs, but the extracted content of these MIBs never changed in
 MIB repositories, and the original RFCs (as is normal IETF policy) never changed from being Proposed Standard.

-Note that the timeline of these MIB modules looks like shown below (and it is the added support for IPv6 in the later revision of the original modules that people often overlook).
+Note that the timeline of these MIB modules is as shown below (and it is the added support for IPv6 in the later revision of the original modules that people often overlook).